n8ta/Herpetology/README.md

 - Learn to spell venemous...

 # Done:
+-
+- Make sure we have accurate data on venomous species, this may be possible to do by hand (reports will help too) (July 10, 2019)
+- Add "Dead herp" to report options (July 10, 2019)
 - Admin Interface to handle reports (July 7, 2019)
 - Gamification (July 6 ,2019)
 - Scoreboard with most contributions + max 10 users + current_user + accuracy (July 6, 2019)